typesafe/mnailgun/README.md

 Installing mnailgun
 -------------------

-For now, get the code and build it (if you've got ruby/IronRuby installed it's as simple as `> rake` on the command line.

-No nuget package yet.
-Shouldn't take to long.
+Install the Nuget package mnailgun.

 Getting started
 ---------------

 The mailgun API is exposed through the `Typesafe.MailgunClient`.
-All supported operations are exposed thorugh this client.
+All supported operations are exposed through this client.

 	var client = new MailgunClient("samples.mailgun.org", "key-3ax6xnjp29jd6fds4gc373sgvjxteol0");